Coconut Grove Arts Festival

 Festival hours will be 10 a.m. to 6 p.m. daily.
 Admission to the Arts Festival is $10 per person, per day.
 Children 12 and under are free.
 Residents of Coconut Grove in the 33133 zip code can enjoy the Festival for a reduced admission of $5 (proof of residency required).

 The Coconut Grove Arts Festival is produced by the non-profit Coconut Grove Arts and Historical Association.
 Proceeds help fund year-round arts programs.
 The association also maintains the Coconut Grove Arts Festival Gallery and presents special exhibitions throughout the year from its location at the Shoppes at Mayfair.

-Since its inception in 1963, the association has awarded more than $100,000 in scholarships to students who attend fine arts programs in local schools.Be sure to tell them Soul Of Miami sent you!
+Since its inception in 1963, the association has awarded more than $100,000 in scholarships to students who attend fine arts programs in local schools.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.